acikyazilimagi/afetharita-roadmap/Notes/Meetings/20230211-MeetingNote.md

   3. We should confirm with legal team whether we will follow the legislation of EU, NA or only Turkey.
 This application is moving forward in a more global sense.
   * Action Item 1 for Caner, Sena, Hande
   * Action Item 2,3 for Hande, Oguz
+* We need to get in touch with cybersecurity.
+Define the scope of work
+  * Action for Caner, Derya, Altan
 * Tooltips - UX/UI team has already created a How-to window.
 They are waiting for approval to move forward.
-  * Action for
+  * Action for Sercan
 * Create a board as Must-Should-Could-Would
+  * Action For Caner
 * PM team needs help with understand how to create documents in Github.
   * Action for Caner
 * Onboarding Doc must be prepared.
-  * Action for Sercan & Hande
+  * Action for Gizem & Hande
 * We need work on the mobile.
 There will be an item under Ideas in Roadmap Repo.
-  * Once this is accomplished.
+  * NOTE: Once this is accomplished.
 We should break the product into Main, Web App, IOS App, Android App
+  * Action for Gizem
 * There are many docs that must be translated.
 We should get their help for translation.
+  * Action for Gizem, Sercan